agorafoundation/agora/README.md

 You can either run /server/db/createDatabase.sql or create a copy and modify / comment out default data to your liking
 * From the agora project home directory:
     > psql -U postgres -f server/db/createDatabase.sql
-* The script will try to create the agora database using your admin user, you can do this step manually if you perfer.
+* The script will try to create the agora database using your admin user, you can do this step manually if you prefer.
 * Once the agora database and role are created the script will create the tables and data using the agora role.
 It will prompt you for the agora password, which if you did not change it in the script before running is 'agora'.

 ### Quick start setup